bilde2910/FreeField/docs/permissions.rst

 Administrators have the second highest level of access to FreeField, and have access to most functionality needed to run and manage FreeField at a co-administrative level.
-Administrators have access to functionality such as site appearance settings, permissions management, security settings, geofences and webhooks.
+Administrators have access to functionality such as site appearance settings, permissions management, security settings, :doc:`/geofencing` and webhooks.
 Only trusted community leaders should be assigned to this group, as malicious users with this level of access will be able to do significant damage to FreeField.

 Moderator
 ^^^^^^^^^